 Hardiness: Native from New York west to southeastern Nebraska, and south to northern Florida and eastern Texas.
 Will grow in USDA zones 5-9.

-Plant size: Grafted tree, about 2' tall with a well developed root system.
-Grown in a 2 gallon container.
-Will likely produce fruit in 4-5 years if given good care.
+Plant size: Grafted tree, about 1-2' tall with a well developed root system.
+Grown in a 1 qt. container.

-When we ship: Available for SPRING 2019 shipping.
-Potted plants also available at the nursery this spring.
+When we ship: Available for late summer/early fall 2020 shipping.
+Potted plants also available at the nursery late summer/ early fall.

 Shipping restrictions: None.

 Organically grown by Cricket Hill Garden, in compliance with CT NOFA Farmer's Pledge.